Asylum seeker hotel numbers up by 13% in three months, new data shows

 The number of asylum seekers being housed temporarily in UK hotels has risen by 13% in three months, new figures show.

-There were 36,273 people staying in such accommodation in September, while they await a decision on their asylum claims.
+There were 36,273 people staying in such accommodation at the end of September, while they were awaiting a decision on their asylum claims.

 The issue has come to the fore in recent times with protests outside hotels.